David Hinds: On Tour, On New Album, on United Front for Africa

 David: I listen to all kinds of music.
 You would be surprised what I listen to.

 Jan: What was the last CD you bought?

 David: The last CD I got…what I literally bought in my hand was a Reggae CD.
 I think it was Stephen Marley’s Mind Control album.
 I think it is a very vibrant album.
 It didn’t hit me at first.
 That was the strange thing about the album, it never grabbed me at all initially.
 But, after the third, fourth listening…I think it is one of the best albums that’s out there on the market right now.
 It’s very underestimated because of the nature of the music…which, well you know, when it comes to the acts that are out there…the ones that are making it in the mainstream…your Sean Paul’s and your Shaggy’s…I think Mind Control is a very technical album.
 I think it is something that is a spin-off and [in the] progressive direction, as what Bob Marley would be doing, in so many different ways.
 I think all the sons, as a matter of fact, are contributing in a very big way towards how the music should be going, as far as I’m concerned.

 Jan: What’s in your CD player right now?

-David: There’s an artist called Umojah that was passed on to me by one of my associates here within the camp, Rootsman Kelly, which is a new act out there trying to penetrate his reggae vibe.
+David: There’s an artist called Umojah that was passed on to me by one of my associates here within the camp, Rootsman Kelly, which is a new act out there trying to penetrate his Reggae vibe.
 I don’t know much about him.
 This is what I’m trying to say to you.
 I listen to unknown acts and I listen to people who are up there.
 Then I go diverse and I start listening to guys like Papoose and 50 Cent.
-Trust me.
-You nah mean.
+Trust me, you nuh.
 I just jump from different artists to different artists.